-The scope of our research activities is quite extensive: the traditional Anglo-Saxon concept of social demography as a comprehensive field of study represents the basis for our inquiry into the domains of social inequalities and social mobility, education, religion, family life, kinship relations, life cycle and gender, urban sociology, sociology of health and illness, medical sociology, sociology of media, sociology of bureaucracy and formal organizations, sociology of the professions, sociology of public opinion and contemporary as well as classical sociological theory and historical sociology.
+The scope of our research activities is quite extensive: the traditional Anglo-Saxon concept of social demography as a comprehensive field of study represents the basis for our inquiry into the domains of social inequalities and social mobility, education, religion, family life, kinship relations, life cycle and gender, sociology of health and illness, medical sociology, sociology of media, sociology of the professions, sociology of public opinion and contemporary as well as classical sociological theory and historical sociology.
 For the research orientation of individual researchers, please see the profiles of department members.

 PhDr.
 Jaroslava Hasmanová Marhánková, Ph.D.

 Jaroslava Hasmanová Marhánková concentrates on gender, corporeality and ageing, using qualitative methodological tools.
 She has also been studying, on a long-term basis, issues related to the sociology of medicine.
 In the past, she has worked on projects analyzing active ageing policies and the Czech Republic's senior citizens policies.
 She currently focuses on the experience of grand-parenthood and its significance in Czech society, on the concept of biological citizenship and on forms of resistance to biomedical knowledge (which she researches within the framework of case studies of parents critical of the fact that vaccination of their children is compulsory).